AFNetworking/AFNetworking/README.md

 ## A delightful iOS and OS X networking framework
 ### There's a lot to be said for a networking library that you can wrap your head around.
 API design matters, too.
 Code at its best is poetry, and should be designed to delight (but never surprise).

 AFNetworking is a delightful networking library for iOS and Mac OS X. It's built on top of familiar Foundation network classes, using `NSOperation` for scheduling and concurrency, and blocks for convenience and flexibility.
 It's designed to make common tasks easy, and to make complex tasks simple.

 ## Documentation

-Online documentation is available at http://gowalla.github.com/AFNetworking/.
+API documentation is available at [http://afnetworking.org/Documentation](http://afnetworking.org/Documentation).

-To install the docset directly into your local Xcode organizer, first [install `appledoc`](https://github.com/tomaz/appledoc), and then clone this project and run `appledoc -p AFNetworking -c "Gowalla" --company-id com.gowalla AFNetworking/*.h`
+To install the API docset directly into your local Xcode organizer, first [install `appledoc`](https://github.com/tomaz/appledoc), and then clone this project and run `appledoc -p AFNetworking -c "Alamofire" --company-id com.alamofire AFNetworking/*.h`

+If you're looking for something more human-friendly, or more conceptual in nature, be sure to [check out the Wiki](https://github.com/AFNetworking/AFNetworking/wiki).

 ## Example Projects